Code-Institute-Submissions/mtopircean-project2/README.md

 ![Alt text](/readme/other/font-style-used.jpg)

 #### Imagery
-Logo was designed using Canva wesite.
+Logo was designed using Canva website.

 #### Features
 1. GENERAL:
 Website contains:
 *One main page which provides all of the relevant data for the user:
-  * A header section which contains a suggestive and centraly positioned logo; Under the logo 2 options are present that allow the user to to access the About and How to use information.
+  * A header section which contains a suggestive and centrally positioned logo; Under the logo 2 options are present that allow the user to access the About and How to use information.
-  * Data input area: where user provides the relevant data that needs to be analyzed.
+  * Data input area: where user provides the relevant data that needs to be analysed.
   * A button area where all the relevant functions for the user can be accessed in a single location.
   * 4 hidden modals that will return information related to:
     * About content.
     * How to use the website.
-    * Return a result recommandation when the CALCULATE ANSWER button is clicked.
+    * Return a result recommendation when the CALCULATE ANSWER button is clicked.
-    * Return a random recommandation when GENERATE RANDOM SELECTION is clicked.
+    * Return a random recommendation when GENERATE RANDOM SELECTION is clicked.
   * A 404 page that allows the user to click on a return to home link.

-Looking more into detils of this 2 pages:
+Looking more into details of this 2 pages:
 2. MAIN PAGE:
 Looking into more detail, following elements/areas can be found on the page:
   * Header containing a large logo and relevant information on the website mission and how to use details
   * A user input area which is focused on 2 main sections:
-    * A Criteria Section in which the user is required to provide their key criterias in their decission making process and score their importance.
+    * A Criteria Section in which the user is required to provide their key criteria in their decision making process and score their importance.
-    * The Options section in which the user will be required to name the options they want to compare and score how the fulfill the different characteristics on a scale from 1 to 10.
+    * The Options section in which the user will be required to name the options they want to compare and score how the fulfil the different characteristics on a scale from 1 to 10.
   * Buttons area which contains 4 elements:
     * CALCULATE ANSWER: which provides the trigger for a calculation that will return a recommended answer.
-    * GENERATE RANDOM SELECTION: which provides the trigger to provide a recommandation based on a "coin-flip" type of logic.
+    * GENERATE RANDOM SELECTION: which provides the trigger to provide a recommendation based on a "coin-flip" type of logic.
     * RESET OPTION VALUE: considering that the criteria importance remains the same, allows the user to reset to the initial placeholder the scoring selected for each of the drop-downs under the 3 Options the user is allowed to compare.
-    * Print as PDF: this button allows the user to not just print as PDF, but to open the print section of the browser in order to store either a hard or soft copy of the page and it`s recommandation.
-I`ve named it "Print as PDF" to recommend a more envioremental friendly option to the user, and at the end an option that will be easier to store and share.
+    * Print as PDF: this button allows the user to not just print as PDF, but to open the print section of the browser in order to store either a hard or soft copy of the page and it`s recommendation.
+I`ve named it "Print as PDF" to recommend a more environmental friendly option to the user, and at the end an option that will be easier to store and share.
   * Modals: which are hidden elements connected to 4 areas:
     * About
     * How to use